OFF PLANET ART

 MAR - MAY 2021

-With samples stowed, OSIRIS-REx's departure window opened in March of 2021, and with all variables in order, the craft did one last fly-over for photos on April 7th.
+With samples stowed, OSIRIS-REx's departure window opened in March, and with all variables in order, the craft did one last fly-over for photos on April 7th.

 Afterward, the craft departed from Bennu on May 10th, using the most complex thrusting maneuvers since it's arrival, hurtling the craft up to 600 mph (1000 kph) away from the ancient rock.
-The spacecraft and art-exhibit are headed for Earth, a two and a half year journey between celestial bodies, so OSIRIS-REx can drop off the collected samples to waiting scientists FIVE YEARS after the mission launched into space!
+It is a two and a half year journey between Bennu and Earth, where the samples will be returned five years after launch.

 Read more here.